 Susan’s academic credentials include a B.S. in Education, with a concentration in Special Education – Hearing Impaired from Ball State University, an M.S. in Education, with a concentration in Instructional Technology from the University of Tennessee, and a Ph.D. in Education, with a concentration in instructional technology from the University of Tennessee.

 Matthew holds an A.S. degree from Roane State and a B.S. from the University of Tennessee, Knoxville.
-As the TN eCampus Student Contact, Matthew assists with student issues including textbooks, complaints and grade disputes.
+As the TN eCampus Student Liaison, Matthew assists with student issues including textbooks, complaints and grade disputes.
 He communicates with all TN eCampus enrolled students at various times during the semester to help them stay on track and succeed.
-His involvement with TN eCampus dates back over 12 years and he has helped students solve problems from how to log-in to assistance with disability services.
+His involvement with TN eCampus dates back over 15 years and he has helped students solve problems from how to log-in to assistance with disability services.
 Matthew works with the Distance Education staff as a student advocate.

-Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
+Roane State Community College does not discriminate on the basis of race, color, religion, creed, ethnicity or national origin, sex, disability, age, status as protected veteran or any other class protected by Federal or State laws and regulation and by Tennessee board of Regents policies with respect to employment, programs, and activities.
 View full non-discrimination policy.